Warning!

 BGS employed two techniques to avoid the contamination caused by external magnetic fields.
 Firstly we rejected those data most contaminated by these sources, as identified by a combination of local time, geomagnetic indices and solar wind data.
 However, this has an unwanted side effect in leaving temporal gaps in the data.
 This would have had a strong effect on the quality of the SV estimates.
 We lessened this effect by including similarly selected data from the magnetic ground observatories.

 Our second technique was to initially model the larger unwanted sources that we could not easily reject, such as quiet time magnetosphere.
 We therefore constructed what we called a ‘parent model’ for the WMM, including these extra sources, before removing the unwanted components to finalise the WMM.
-Our colleagues at NOAA/NCEI follow their own procedure of calculations to produce their own ‘parent model’, and we then validate each others' models, and combine the results to produce the final WMM2020.
+Our colleagues at NOAA-NCEI follow their own procedure of calculations to produce their own ‘parent model’, and we then validate each others' models, and combine the results to produce the final WMM.

-Map of the world showing annual rate of change of declination for 2020.0 to 2025.0 from the World Magnetic Model (WMM2020).
+Map of the world showing annual rate of change of declination for 2025.0 to 2030.0 from the World Magnetic Model - High Resolution (WMMHR2025).